-The principal purpose of the Lansing Board of Water and Light Employees' Defined Contribution Pension Plan ("Plan") is to provide benefits at a normal retirement age; the Plan's funds are selected to optimize return on a risk-adjusted basis within each asset class, to provide an opportunity to create a well-diversified portfolio, to control administrative and management cost, and to comply with relevant Michigan and federal law.
+The principal purpose of the Lansing Board of Water and Light Defined Contribution Plan and Trust 1 ("Plan") is to provide benefits at a normal retirement age.
+The Plan's funds are selected to optimize return on a risk-adjusted basis within each asset class, to provide an opportunity to create a well-diversified portfolio, to control administrative and management cost, and to comply with relevant Michigan and federal law.

-Management's Discussion and Analysis (Continued)
+Management's Discussion and Analysis As of and for the Years Ended June 30, 2019 and 2018

+Investment Objectives (Continued)

-The Plan allows each participant to direct the investment of the funds in his or her plan accounts.
+The Plan allows each participant to direct the investment of the funds in his or her Plan accounts.
 The Lansing Board of Water and Light ("BWL") will offer various investment options (consistent with the investment policy statement), among which participants may choose to invest their respective interests in the Plan.
 The BWL periodically reviews the performance of investment options available to participants to ensure that each such option is meeting its investment objectives.